 Favorite book: Roadside Picnic by Strugatsky brothers

-People, events, and freedom to realize your goals while failing sometimes.
+People, events and freedom to realize your goals while failing sometimes.
 People because you can meet individuals who are on the same wavelength as you are, like similar things and are also extremely well-read with interesting activities.
 SFL being one of them.
-I have learned so much from fellow SFLers in the past few years and made a lot of good friends which is also practical if you like traveling around just exploring new cities.
+I have learnt so much from fellow SFLers in the past few years and made a lot of good friends which is also practical, if you like travelling around just exploring new cities.
 Then I would say the events such as Regional Conferences or Libertycon because of the speakers who have always something interesting to say.
-Except for the fact that these events fulfill my intellectual curiosity I have also learned how to work in groups, be more responsible and have the growth mindset.
+Except for the fact that these events fulfill my intellectual curiosity I have also learnt how to work in groups, be more responsible and have the growth mindset.
 Meaning you can learn pretty much everything with enough effort.
 I also had the opportunity to realize my goals within Slovak SFL such as organizing conferences (Decentralized Liberty, Bitcoin je Retro) or lectures for the public which I enjoyed and gave me the opportunity to learn more about how to work on projects, plan, work with others to reach a set goal and solve problems when they occur (and they almost always occur).

 It changed my life drastically in a positive way.
 I have practiced my soft-skills such as networking, working in a team, being the leader of an organization, managing projects, presenting ideas and plans before a crowd.
 It has enriched me intellectually since I had the opportunity to travel to various conferences around Europe.
 ESFL also gave me the opportunity to hone my English and made me worry less about my future since now I have at least some experience of actually working on something.
 ESFL also gives more meaning to my life, which I am really grateful for since I see how plenty of my peers are just swimming around in a gulf of meaninglessness.

 If it was a libertarian paradise I wouldn’t have to spread the ideas of liberty